 o Serve as the liaison for securing Alcohol Permits for events ensuring College and City of Durango policies and procedures are followed with regards to College events that serve alcohol, on or off campus.

 The work environment characteristics described here are representative of those that an employee can expect while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Salary range for this position is $38,063 to $42,438, plus a comprehensive benefits package
+The salary range is $53,000 to $60,000, plus a comprehensive benefits package.

-Application materials received by September 12, 2022, will receive full consideration.
 The position will remain open until filled.

 The successful candidate will be required to submit original, official college transcripts, and pass a background check.